Bernie Sanders Will Attend October Debate, Wife Assures In Statement

-After Democratic presidential candidate Bernie Sanders was hospitalized following chest pains and received two stents to clear a clogged artery, some worried whether the medical emergency would affect his future in the campaign.
+After Democratic presidential candidate Bernie Sanders was hospitalized following chest pains, and received two stents to clear a clogged artery, some worried whether the medical emergency would affect his future in the campaign.
 He received well-wishes from nearly all of his 2020 rivals following the scare, and it now appears that it may only be a minor hiccup in the Vermont Senator’s grassroots campaign

 According to a statement from Sanders’ wife, Jane, he is doing well and will still be appearing in October’s debate, ABC News reports.